OppedRawen/MovieSearch/README.md

 https://developers.google.com/youtube/v3

-Lastly the New York Times API, used for the articles.
+Lastly the New York Times API, used for the articles, and the review(s).

 https://developer.nytimes.com/apis